 When it comes to diet trends, there are a few heavyweights that top the list, including the low-carb, low-fat, South Beach® and Atkins® diets.
-There are, however, a few others gaining speed, including vegan, slow-carb and Paleo.
-All of these diets have negatives and plusses, and generally speaking, most physicians advise patients to pursue a “balanced” approach appropriate to your physical makeup, habits and lifestyle.
-The open-ended question is: are these diets good or bad for your teeth?
-We’ve looked at a few others already, so let’s look at The Paleo Diet®.
+There’s also a few others gaining speed, including vegan, slow-carb and Paleo.

 What is The Paleo Diet?

 The Paleo Diet takes its lead from food consumption habits of humans who lived in the Paleolithic era – the period between about 2.5 million and 20,000 years ago.

 These hunter-gatherers, who lived during the period more commonly referred to as The Stone Age, lived on a diet of wild plants and animals.